Men Get Eating Disorders Too

 What causes eating problems?

 There is no one single reason why someone develops an eating disorder.
-A whole range of factors combine, including genetic, psychological, environmental and social influences that increase the likelihood that someone develops an eating disorder.
+A whole range of factors combine, including genetic, psychological, environmental and social influences and interpersonal and relationship difficulties that increase the likelihood that someone develops an eating disorder.

 How do I know if someone has an eating disorder?